GitauHarrison/notes/02_django/01_getting_started.md

 $ source venv/bin/activate
 ```

 You will notice that your terminal changes to `(venv)demo_project$ `.
-Alternatively, we can use `virtualenvwrapper` to not only create but activate a virtual environment for us.
+Alternatively, we can use `virtualenvwrapper` to not only create but also to activate a virtual environment for us.

 ```python
 $ mkvirtualenv venv